zeidk/enpm818z-fall2025-docs/docs/source/assignments/rwaIII_2.0.rst

 .. note::

    Only include ``carla_interface.py`` in your submission (other CARLA scripts are provided and unchanged).
-Video recordings should be 30-60 seconds each, clearly showing the behavior transitions.
+Please include video recordings for each scenario and clearly show the behavior transitions from the terminal (like in the demos I provided above).

 ---------------------------------------------------------
 11. References